MultiQC/MegaQC/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Report a bug in MegaQC
-title: 'Bug report'
+title: "Bug report"
-labels: 'bug'
+labels: "bug"
-assignees: ''
+assignees: ""
 ---

 **Describe the bug**